radarbot-team/radarbot-team-best-pratices/localization/Localization.md

 **NSLocale**

-`NSLocale` is other Foundation class that encapsulate information about linguistic, cultural, and technological conventions and standards.
+`NSLocale` is other Foundation class that encapsulates information about linguistic, cultural, and technological conventions and standards.

 Each locale corresponds to a locale identifier, such as en_US, fr_FR, ja_JP, and en_GB, which include a language code.